 The selling stockholders that are broker-dealers or affiliates of broker-dealers may be, and any underwriters, broker-dealers or agents that participate in the sale of the common stock are, "underwriters" within the meaning of Section 2(11) of the Securities Act.
 Any discounts, commissions, concessions or profit earned by underwriters on any resale of the shares may be underwriting discounts and commissions under the Securities Act.
-Selling stockholders who are "underwriters" within the meaning of Section 2(11) of the prospectus delivery requirements of the Securities Act.
+Selling stockholders who are "underwriters" within the meaning of Section 2(11) of the Securities Act will be subject to the prospectus delivery requirements of the Securities Act.
 The selling stockholders have acknowledged that they understand their obligations to comply with the provisions of the Exchange Act and the rules thereunder relating to stock manipulation, particularly Regulation M.